-Recently, Cory finished his doctoral studies at the University of Arizona where he achieved a DMA degree in trumpet performance.
+Cory finished his doctoral studies at the University of Arizona in Tucson, where he achieved a DMA degree in trumpet performance with a minor in wind conducting.
 Prior to UA, Dr. Driscoll attended the University of North Dakota in Grand Forks, where he received both his Bachelor and Master’s degrees in trumpet performance.

-Currently on faculty at the University of North Dakota as Assistant Athletic Band Director and Concert Recording Manager, Dr. Driscoll assists with daily operations of the Pride of the North marching band and other pep bands.
+Currently on faculty at the University of North Dakota as Teaching Assistant Professor of trumpet, Assistant Band Director and Concert Recording Manager, Dr. Driscoll assists with daily operations of the Pride of the North marching band and other pep bands.

 While at UND, Driscoll won numerous awards including the first ever Trumpet Studio Scholarship in ‘11 and Best Brass Performer in ’08 & ’10.
 He was also featured as a soloist with many ensembles including: the UND Wind Ensemble, the 12 o’ Clock Jazz Band, the Pride of The North Marching Band, and the UND Trumpet Ensemble.
 During his studies at UND, Driscoll learned under the tutelage of Dr. Ronnie Ingle.